 Typically, the agency head will designate a high-ranking political appointee to oversee the transition director's efforts.
-That appointee's actual degree of involvement, however, will vary considerably across the government.
-In many agencies, this individual will not be heavily involved in the transition team's planning or day-to-day operations, but that will not be the case everywhere.
+While the appointee's degree of involvement will vary from agency to agency, this individual will act as a liaison between agency leadership and transition activities.
+In many agencies, this individual will not be heavily involved in the transition team's planning and day-to-day operations but will be influential in setting expectations for transition preparations.
+A successful relationship between this appointee and transition director will be built on mutual respect, open communication and a shared commitment to the agency's mission.